 Prior to entering the financial services sector Estrada served as an executive in international banking and as the district director of the U.S. Small Business Administration (SBA), the largest SBA federal district in the nation overseeing more than 12 million people and small businesses from Central to Southern California.
 For nearly 40 years he also served the California State University system as a university professor of business management and entrepreneurship.

 Estrada received his bachelor’s in business from Calstate L.A. and a master’s from USC with an emphasis on finance and management.
-He is a former student at the Drucker School of Management, where he completed all coursework towards a PhD in strategic financial management.
-His son, Mark Estrada, is a 2013 graduate of the Drucker MBA program.
+Estrada is an alumnus of the executive management program at the Drucker School of Management.
+His son, Mark, is a 2013 Drucker MBA graduate.

 Currently Estrada serves as Lead Director for the board of East West Bank, the largest independent bank headquartered in Southern California with assets exceeding $43 billion and offices throughout the United States and China.
 He formerly served as Executive Vice Chair of the Didi Hirsh Mental Health organization and as a member of the boards of Pacific Crest Bank, Monarch Investment Fund, Fantasy Springs Casino and Resort, California State Parks Foundation, and as chair of the Board of Trustees for Sias University in Zhengzhou, China, among other institutions.